 To be announced

 - 1. Introduction

-- 2. Gross domestic product (GDP) and the headline economy
+- 2. Gross domestic product and the headline economy

 - 3. Industrial analysis

 - 4. Spending in the UK economy

 - 5. Institutional sector accounts

 1. Introduction

-This section of the UK National Accounts, The Blue Book: 2019 edition provides an examination of recent trends and important movements for a range of information contained in a number of the subsequent Blue Book chapters.
-All UK data referred to in this section are consistent with Blue Book 2019.
+This section of the UK National Accounts, The Blue Book: 2020 edition provides an examination of recent trends for a range of information contained in a number of the subsequent Blue Book chapters.
+All UK data referred to in this section are consistent with Blue Book 2020.

-We have exceptionally not fully reconciled 2017 annual gross domestic product (GDP) estimates in Blue Book 2019.
-Instead, we have produced an indicative balance to allow further time for final quality assurance of the estimates.
-As such, there remains a statistical discrepancy in the income measure of GDP for 2017.
-The reference year and last base year for all chained volume measure estimates remains as 2016.

-2. Gross domestic product (GDP) and the headline economy
+2. Gross domestic product and the headline economy

+This section provides information on the headline economy, including the latest estimates of UK gross domestic product (GDP), which records how much output was produced in any given year.

+The UK economy increased by 1.3% in 2019 in volume terms, the same rate as in the previous year.
+There has been a slowing of late as 2018 and 2019 are the weakest rates of annual GDP growth in the UK since 2011.
+In nominal terms, GDP grew 3.4% in 2019, a slight easing from 3.5% in the previous year.